 The Evaluation Profession brings together people who assess the effectiveness and efficiency of government policies, programs and initiatives.
 The Evaluation Profession aims to champion evaluative thinking and evaluation – in all its forms – across the APS.
 It will help build evaluation capability, support diversity and mobility in evaluation roles, and foster innovation.

-Head of the Evaluation Profession
+Heads of the Evaluation Profession

-Dr Shane Johnson, First Assistant Secretary, Macroeconomic Analysis and Policy Division, Department of Treasury
+Dr Shane Johnson, First Assistant Secretary,

 Benefits of joining the Evaluation Profession